-New Delhi, Aug 2: Years before he became India's most wanted fugitive in the 1993 Mumbai serial blasts, underworld don Dawood Ibrahim Kaskar was deeply involved in the cricket betting business and used to control the Mumbai betting market.
+New Delhi, Aug 2 (IANS) Years before he became India's most wanted fugitive in the 1993 Mumbai serial blasts, underworld don Dawood Ibrahim Kaskar was deeply involved in the cricket betting business and used to control the Mumbai betting market.
 After he fled to Pakistan, his lieutenants have been running his syndicate, says the Delhi Police charge- sheet in the IPL-6 spot-fixing scandal.

 "A close lieutenant of Dawood - Chota Shakeel's aide Mir Zahid alias Chote Miyan - used to run a club, namely Bharat Social Group from Nagpara, Mumbai from where the rates were fixed before Dawood and Shakeel fled from India in 1993," said the Delhi Police charge- sheet submitted before a court here.